ninchat/ninchat-api/api.md

 - `dialogue_members` : object (if the session user has a dialogue with the user)
 - `dialogue_status` : string (if the session user has a dialogue with the user and there are unread messages)
+- `audience_metadata` : object (if the session user has accepted an audience from the user)

 The `dialogue_members` object consists of two user identifiers mapped to dialogue membership attributes: